On the origin of quasinormal modes in semi-open systems

 Recent investigation into the spectral stability of black holes has demonstrated the susceptibility of the QNM spectrum to small, local perturbations to the scattering potential experienced by gravitational waves around a black hole \cite{Nollert1996,Aguirregabiria1996,nollert1999quantifying,Cheung2022}.
 In some cases, the spectrum can even admit additional long-lived modes called quasi-bound states, potentially leading to higher-order effects as a result of their long lifetimes \cite{witek2013,Yang2021}.
 Understanding such modifications of the QNM spectrum may have important consequences for the black hole spectroscopy programme \cite{jaramillo2021pseudospectrum,jaramillo2022gravitational}.
 In this regard, it is natural to consider non-perturbative scenarios where energy is retained by the system due to an effective reflection mechanism acting on escaping radiation.
-Such situations arise naturally in gravity in the context of neutron stars \cite{kokkotas1999quasi}, exotic compact objects \cite{pani1,pani2,pani3,pani4} and asymptotically anti-de Sitter spacetimes \cite{Berti2009}.
+Such situations arise naturally in gravity in the context of neutron stars \cite{kokkotas1999quasi}, exotic compact objects \cite{pani1,pani2,pani3,pani4} and asymptotically anti-de Sitter spacetimes \cite{Berti2009, Konoplya:2011qq}.

 Gravity simulators present an ideal platform where such an enquiry can be pursued.
-These are physical systems in which excitations behave as though they propagate on a curved spacetime, permitting the experimental investigation of elusive phenomena like Hawking radiation \cite{euve2016,steinhauer2014,steinhauer2016,weinfurtner2011} and rotational superradiance \cite{visser2005,Torres2017,solnyshkov2019,braidotti2022,cromb2020}.
+These are physical systems in which excitations behave as though they propagate on a curved spacetime, permitting the experimental investigation of elusive phenomena like Hawking radiation \cite{weinfurtner2011,euve2016,munoz2019observation} and rotational superradiance \cite{visser2005,Torres2017,solnyshkov2019,braidotti2022,cromb2020}.
 Notably, ringdown signals have been studied in polariton superfluids \cite{jacquet2023}, optical solitons \cite{Burgess2024} and in hydrodynamic systems \cite{Patrick2018,Torres2020}.
-Although treating these platforms as effectively open systems is usually justified by a combination of energy dissipation, limited temporal evolution and engineering of absorptive boundaries, a complete analysis should not neglect finite-size effects resulting from confinement mechanisms.
-This is particularly true of our recent superfluid helium gravity simulator \cite{svancara2024}, where dissipation is strongly reduced and many reflections from the container wall can occur during the experimental timeframe.
+Although treating these platforms as effectively open systems is usually justified by a combination of energy dissipation, limited temporal evolution and engineering of absorptive boundaries, a complete analysis should not neglect finite-size effects resulting from experimental confinement mechanisms, e.g. in classical fluids \cite{Torres2020}, superfluids \cite{svancara2024}, cold-atomic-gases \cite{kolobov2021observation}, polariton fluids \cite{delhom2024entanglement} etc.